Asmi1710/Asmi1710/README.md

-- 👋 Hi, I’m @Asmi1710
+-My name is Asmita Singh.
-- 👀 I’m interested in learning and growing
-- 🌱 I’m currently learning web development.
-- 🤝 I’m looking to collaborate on any interesting project :)
+-I’m interested in learning and growing.
+Currently I'm learning web development.
+Also looking to collaborate on any interesting project :)
-- 📫 How to reach me: Check my CV
+-TO contact me: Check my CV

 <!---
 Asmi1710/Asmi1710 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.